 One of the largest, well attended, craft shows, flea markets, and quilt auctions in Michigan.
 The Yoder Family also host a horse and equipment auction two weeks before the quilt auction each spring and two weeks after each fall.
 Located at 10885 N. Leaton Rd., Clare, MI 48617.
 For vendor information, please call the Yoders at 989-386-2872

 Held each year on the Saturday and Sunday of Memorial Day Weekend.
-Alma Highland Festival and Games, is hosted on the grounds of the Alma College campus in Alma, Michigan.
+Alma Highland Festival and Games, is hosted at Alma High School for 2022.
 Thousands of visitors flock to the festival for a weekend chocked full of Scottish music, food, entertainment, athletics, vendors, clans, and more!

 See the very best of Scottish hospitality, tradition and find out about your heritage by visiting any of the several Clan Tents.
 Watch World Class performers compete in Scottish traditional Highland dancing, piping, drumming, and heavyweight athletics.